Skip to main content

 In the case where a revised Risk Assessment must be submitted for the proposed changes, you must follow all the procedures outlined in OAR 340-245-0050, which requires submittal of all applicable technical documents and their accompanying background information for review and approval prior to approval of the proposed modifications – this includes the Emissions Inventory, Modeling Protocol, Risk Assessment Work Plan (if submitting a Level 3 or 4 Risk Assessment), and the Risk Assessment.
 Please note that for Existing sources under CAO, the submittal deadlines in OAR 340-245-0030 do not apply to submittals for the modifications made after issuance of a TACPA or permit that includes CAO conditions.

-When submitting CAO documents for the purposes of a risk re-evaluation, please submit an CAO Permit Modification AQ502 Form along with all required fees (see the FAQ, “What fees are required for permit modifications after an initial CAO Risk Assessment has been approved").
+Sources submitting CAO documents for the purposes of a risk re-evaluation and/or permit modification should submit the "CAO-Risk Reassessment/Mofication Application" through Your DEQ Online, including CAO Permit Modification AQ502 Form.
 You may submit all technical documents at the same time for review.
+Required fees will be assessed after the initial application and AQ502 submittal (see the FAQ, “What fees are required for permit modifications after an initial CAO Risk Assessment has been approved").

 If you have determined that you are required to submit a CAO Permit Modification AQ502 Form for proposed changes at your facility (see FAQ, “How are permit modifications handled under CAO"), the following fees may apply.